Evolution Strategies at the Hyperscale: Introduction

-EGGROLL is described in detail in \cref{sec:eggroll}.
-We provide a rigorous theoretical analysis of the low-rank approximation accuracy in \cref{sec:analysis}, proving that EGGROLL updates converge to the full rank Gaussian ES updates at an $\mathcal{O}(\nicefrac{1}{r})$ rate.
-This fast convergence rate suggests that low-rank updates are sufficient to train large-scale architectures, even with $r\ll\min(m,n)$.
-In our extensive empirical evaluation, we test this hypothesis across a wide range of domains in \cref{sec:experiments}.
+Furthermore, in our extensive empirical evaluation, we test this hypothesis across a wide range of domains.
 In tabula rasa and multi-agent RL (MARL) settings, we show that EGGROLL does not compromise performance compared to na\"ive ES despite being faster.
-To demonstrate the scalability of our method for LLM fine-tuning, we conduct experiments on pretrained RWKV7~\citep{peng2025rwkv7gooseexpressivedynamic} models, modern recurrent language models that enable large batch inference due to their constant state size.
+We demonstrate the scalability of EGGROLL for LLM fine-tuning with experiments on pretrained RWKV7~\citep{peng2025rwkv7gooseexpressivedynamic} models, modern recurrent language models that enable large batch inference due to their constant state size.
 Finally, we develop a nonlinear RNN language model that operates purely in integer datatypes, and demonstrate that EGGROLL can stably pretrain this language model, a feat which is only feasible due to the large population sizes enabled by EGGROLL.